PixelRetroGames/NewECSEngine/ReadMe.md

         ctx->engine->GetGroupView<Transform2D, Velocity2D, Scaling>(ECS::Optional<Collider>(), ECS::Unused<VelocityMoved>())) {
 ```

+### ComponentManager
+Component Manager is a templated container that stores all Components of ComponentT type.
+It stores the components in a `std::vector` in order to keep data in contiguous memory and maximize cache hits.
+Component Manager keeps the vector sorted by entity id in order to have `O(log vector::size)` complexity per find.
+The complexity for adding and removing components is `O(vector::size log vector::size)` because the vector must be sorted afterwards.

+#### ComponentManagerView
+ComponentManagerView represents a subset of components specified through a sorted vector of entity ids.
+It instantiates a ComponentIterator that can be used to loop through components using a given strategy.
+ComponentIterator keeps track of the position in the container and only searches from that point onwards, because the components are sorted by entity id and the subset is sorted by entity id too.

+For example, when a ComponentManagerView is created for a small subset, that means that the elements in the subset are sparse in the full set, so a binary search strategy will yield better results as the gap between one element and the next will be longer.

+When the subset is large, the elements in the subset are dense in the full set, so a linear search approach may be faster because of caching and branch prediction.
+The gap between two elements is shorter so doing a binary search might be more inefficient than just iterating lineary.

+For a subset of length `M` and a full set of length `N`, the complexity of using binary search for M elements is `O(M * log N)` and the complexity of the linear search is `O(N)`, because the subset is also sorted.
+When `M` is approaching `N`, `O(M * log N)` gets worse than `O(N)` complexity wise, but it also gets worse because of the trashing of the cache and difficulty in branch prediction.

+#### ComponentGroupView
+ComponentGroupView is a class that holds multiple ComponentManagerViews with the same entity subset.
+ComponentGroupIterator is a custom iterator that holds a tuple of ComponentIterators and keeps them in sync.
+For mandatory components the elements are returned as references and for optional components the elements are returned as pointers.

 ### Systems
 Systems are callbacks that get called in the order of registration.
 Systems can be registered as anonymous functions or as objects of classes that implement SystemInterface.